 The medical efficacy is achieved in a very pleasant way.
-Numerous variants and colours grant your every wish – it is even possible to refine them further with Swarovski® crystals*. medi creates high-quality brand quality with the plus for patients with venous disorders: the medi feel-good factor.
+Numerous variants and colours grant your every wish – it is even possible to refine them further with sparkling crystals. medi creates high-quality brand quality with the plus for patients with venous disorders: the medi feel-good factor.

 Click here for more information about our mediven compression stockings.

 Health personnel will make the diagnosis and can prescribe products for wound treatment if necessary.